 Students pay their Sciences Po tuition in either one lump sum for the academic year or four installments in June, December, February, and April.
 Payment is made via wire transfer to Sciences Po directly, and students will be asked to note their preferences after they have been admitted to the program.
 For more information, see the Sciences Po website.

 At UBC, students are assessed tuition based on their citizenship.
 Students with Canadian citizenship or Canadian permanent residency are considered domestic students, and students with all other citizenship are considered international students.
 Tuition is assessed on a per-credit basis.
-Students in the Dual Degree will take approximately 30 credits each year.
+Students in the Dual Degree will take approximately 30 credits each year during their third and fourth years.

 The below tables are included here for your reference only and should not be used as determining amounts for tuition.
 Students should consult the undergraduate tuition fees page, and consult the “Arts” section.
 Fees are calculated on a per-credit bases and are in Canadian dollars.